sunghoonhong/AirsimDRL/README.md

 ## Step
 Given action as 3 real value, process *moveByVelocity()* for 0.5 sec.
-For delay caused by computing network, pause Simulation after 0.5 sed.
+For delay caused by computing network, pause Simulation after 0.5 sec.

 ## Done
 If a collision occurs, including landing, it would be dead.